NIHON KOHDEN Vismo PVM-2703 patient monitor (Feb 2011)

 The output of the CO2 kit sets are processed digital serial data that should go straight to the DPU

 Manufacturers make their profits by providing product benefits to users but the yellow MULTI-parameter sockets have no benefit.
-The first vehement complaint from users is always the yellow MULTI-parameter sockets on the monitor are not enough for use.
+The first vehement complaint from users is always the yellow multi-parameter sockets on the monitor are not enough for use.

 What benefit can it offer users when necessary connector sockets go missing?